xpire/cs3900-project/backend/src/tutorials/limit_orders.md

 **Congrats on leveling up!**

-Are you tired of constantly having to monitor the stock market, waiting for that dream companies shares to reach the price you want?
+Are you tired of constantly having to monitor the stock market, waiting for that dream company's shares to reach the price you want?
 Well, wait no more with **_Limit Orders_**, the time saving trading tool!<br>

 Limit orders allow you to place an order for a stock when it reaches a price that you set.
 You can also cancel these orders from the Orders page at any time _before_ they execute if you change your mind.<br>